 Breakfast with a Dash of Unexpected

 While we love a classic diner breakfast, we also like to keep things fresh with the new and unexpected.
-These two breakfast favorites each have something that makes them extraordinary.
+These two breakfast spots each have something that makes them extraordinary.

 With a motto like “All breakfast.
-All the time.”, it’s safe to assume their breakfast is done right.
+All the time”, it’s safe to assume their breakfast is done right.
 Choose something sweet like a chocolate chip stack, sweet potato oatmeal pancakes and pecan streusel French toast, or go the savory route with Cajun biscuits and gravy, corned beef hash and pulled pork with cheesy grits.
+And there’s a whole vegan menu for fans of a plant-based breakfast.
 But our favorite thing to order is The Blind, and it’s why we put the Short Stack in this category.
-Ask if it’s savory or sweet then order it, and the chef will whip up a special surprise.
-Maybe you’re feeling adventurous, or maybe you just can’t decide what to order.
+You’re allowed to ask if it’s savory or sweet, but take the plunge and save $4.50 by being down for the surprise.
+Whatever it is, we know it won’t disappoint.

-The Wooden Chair is out of the ordinary because of its collection of eclectic antique chairs.
+The Wooden Chair is out of the ordinary because of its large collection of eclectic antique chairs.
 Be sure to scope out your favorite before you take a seat.
 Beyond the variety of chairs, the restaurant’s famous breakfasts make it a local favorite.
-Choices like the huevos rancheros omelette, corned beef omelette, Greek omelette, banana walnut pancakes and Belgian waffles make this place a must-see and must-eat.
+Choices like the huevos rancheros omelet, corned beef omelet, Greek omelet, banana walnut pancakes and Belgian waffles make this Stevens Point place a must-see and must-eat.
 It’s the perfect place to catch up with some of your favorite people.